 When we started Honor, our engineering team was made up of the best people we knew from our previous companies, which also meant we brought on a lot of the best practices we learned from our previous experiences.
 We have to ship high quality code because people’s lives are on the line.
 It’s certainly a balance in being nimble as well, but we understand that everything we do has profound effects on operations (and the bigger we get, the more profound that gets).
 That’s why we implement good practices, code reviews, team discussions, and have deep conversations about architecture and tradeoffs.
 There’s a lot of communication around good code.

 Eats Lunch Together

-We’re a pretty young company but we’re already one of the biggest owned and operated home care businesses in the country.
+Although only four years old, we’ve already become one of the biggest owned and operated home care businesses in the country.

 We’re in multiple states and continue to scale quickly.
 But our growth can’t come at the expense of quality.
 Our clients and their families come to us in a time of need, and we need to provide them the highest possible quality of care and communication.
 Despite our scale, we’ll always retain the software development tenets that we started with: iterative, fast-paced, and data-driven.